 Good relationship with managers

 Being a leader might not be the easiest thing in the world, specially when you have to ask for results later.
-However, it is clear to everyone that a good relationship with your manager improves the results and the retention rate in the company, not to mention wellbeing at the workplace.
+However, it is clear to everyone that a good relationship with your manager improves the results and the retention rate in the company, not to mention wellbeing in the workplace.
 Try to do things in a more simple way and try to be as close as possible to your team.
 It always helps.

 After covid19 everyone has thought about remote working.
 Not everyone is really trying, but candidates keep asking for some kind of flexibility around working from home.
 Just think about it if you haven’t done it so far.
 It is not that difficult if you follow the right steps and trust your team.